+91 96558 14047 (India)

 3 Common Low-Code Development Myths Debunked

-Given the meteoric rise of low-code development in recent times, both Forrester and Gartner have described how this approach can change the way businesses build apps for several purposes.
+Given the meteoric rise of low-code development in recent times, Forrester and Gartner have described how this approach can change the way businesses build apps for several purposes.

 3 Business Benefits Associated with Low-Code Development

 In the traditional way of developing apps, where there is a clear divide between operation and development, this gap is bridged when opting for the low-code approach.
 Since there is very little coding work involved, both teams tend to work closer when it comes to testing, hosting, analytics, disaster and backup recovery, and so on.
-Opting for the low-code approach supports DevOps where teams work toward clear goals.
+Opting for the low-code approach supports DevOps as teams work toward clear goals.

 The Switch is Easy